 The most important finding in this study is the steps towards a new conceptualisation of social capital.
 Tristan feels that this process is far from complete and will require extensive broad investigation into the underlying processes – particularly the direction of causality involved in many of the determinants of social capital.
 It should be highlighted that Tristan does not feel that this conceptualisation of social capital is sufficiently rigorous to be applied and further work is still required by questioning academics.

 This site is the result of extensive investigation into social capital from various perspectives, sociology, political science, economics and psychology.

 Please feel free to contact me if you have any points of clarification or if you would like to discuss any issues.

 Since completing the research featured on this site, Tristan has been involved in research into behaviour change, university teaching and developing several businesses.
-As of January 2013 Tristan is in the final stages of a PhD looking at the role of social setting in determining student behaviour and learning outcomes in higher education.

 Since 2004 Tristan has established several successful businesses mostly relating to social and environmental sustainability and appropriate technology.
 Businesses include Decompression (an Australian web development company), Green Damselfly (supporting eco ethical enterprises), Australian Organic Food Directory (supporting the organic food industry), Sales Media (an online promotion and marketing company), Eviport (a social networking and video streaming company), and a few other businesses.